Nyakaa's Falguni Nayar bags EY Entrepreneur of the Year award

 Nyakaa's Falguni Nayar bags EY Entrepreneur of the Year award2 min read .
-Updated: 13 Apr 2022, 06:06 PM IST
+13 Apr 2022

 - Nayar will represent India at the EY World Entrepreneur of the Year Award on 9 June 2022